 When shopping for your masticating juicer, keep convenience in mind.
 Compact juicers are simple for you to handle, as you can move them from place to place without any hassle.
-Furthermore, compact juicers are easy to operate, as they have fewer moving parts and they are designed to be straightforward.
+Furthermore, compact juicers are easy to operate, as they have fewer moving parts and are designed to be straightforward.
 And before I forget, compact juicers take up less space than bulky juicers, which is great for the aesthetics of your kitchen.

 You should also look at buying an upright masticating juicer.
-This type of juicer uses an upright design to save space and optimize on performance.
-The yield and quality of juice found in an upright is high, due to the fact that uprights use a dual-stage process to squeeze and press your ingredients.
+This type of juicer uses an upright design to save space and optimize performance.
+The yield and quality of juice found in an upright are high, due to the fact that uprights use a dual-stage process to squeeze and press your ingredients.

 However, upright masticating juicers tend to be single gear models, which means that they are not good for heavy use.
 Other than that, these juicers are perfect for juicing your favorite fruits, veggies, greens, and grass.

 If you compare the price of masticating juicers to centrifugal juicers, you will be shocked.
 Centrifugal juicers tend to retail for $50-$300, while masticating juicers tend to retail for $300-$700.
-As you can see, masticating juicers are expensive.
+As you can see, the masticating juicers are expensive.

 However, the high price tag associated with masticating juicers can be explained.
-As I mentioned earlier, masticating juicers yield higher volumes of superior quality juice, in turn reducing on waste levels.
+As I mentioned earlier, masticating juicers yield higher volumes of superior quality juice, in turn reducing waste levels.
 Therefore, you will find yourself saving money in the long term as you won’t have to buy too many fruits or veggies to make your juice.

 Masticating juicers are therefore a worthwhile investment for your home.